nosborn01/Water-System/README.md

 First, there is a serial monitor test code file.
 This allows you to put the circuit together and test the indidviual components to ensure that everything is wired together correctly.

 The second file, this is the complete code and is simply in design.
 I have tried to make it user friendly and since it was my first project, I do not take credit for everything as I got lots of help in other Arduino forums with the coding.

+Over the next week or two, I will also list components so everything will be listed along with wiring diagrams and everything else.